hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

      meanings we have assigned to certain letters in the broader context of the algorithm. they are unrelated.)

-remember above we said that we would index the document (L) first and components (C) second. so:
+remember above we said that we would index the document (list L) first and components (list C) second. so: